kibook/s1kd-tools/tools/s1kd-instance/README.md

 -2, --cct
 Specify the CCT to read dependency tests from (-\~).

+-3, --delete
+Remove elements with change type of "delete" in the resulting instance.
+If -w (--whole-objects) is specified, then no instance will be created for objects with an issue type of "deleted".

 -4, --flatten-alts-refs
 Same as the -F option, but in addition to flattening alts elements, the `internalRefTargetType` of cross-references to them will be changed to